lizzybit/Olympics/README.md

   <img src="https://user-images.githubusercontent.com/128324837/230479399-630883e0-3cf3-4851-a39c-56e1ecc04c86.png">
 </p>

- ### 4.10 See When Each Sport is First Mentioned in the Dataset:
+ ### 4.10 See When Each Sport is First Mentioned in the Dataset
  > input:
 ``` {r}
 olympics %>%